pek/jsno/README.md

 ## Release Notes

+### Version 1.2.1

+* allow using schemas in unjsonify type arguments
+* handle `**kwargs` in function argument schemas
+* jsonify datetime.time as hour:minute if seconds is 0
+* remove extra zeros from jsonified timedeltas

 ### Version 1.2.0 (2023-08-20)

 * ignore non-field members of dataclasses when unjsonifying
 * better error messages
 * special handling for optionals
 * multi-label variants
-* optional inclusion of variant labels in json output
+* optional inclusion of variant labels in unjsonized data
 * JSON type alias
 * deriving unjsonification schema from function signature